Health and wellbeing

 College Health and Wellbeing Centre

-Our College Nurse and College Counsellor are based in the College Health and Wellbeing Centre, which is on the ground floor of Pfeiffer building, across the garden from the Porters’ Lodge.
+Our College Nurse, Wellbeing Advisor and College Counsellors are based in the College Health and Wellbeing Centre, which is on the ground floor of Pfeiffer building, across the garden from the Porters’ Lodge.
 For accessibility details, see AccessAble.

 College Nurse